Rolling Stones cancel Australian concert after L'Wren Scott death

 "TOTAL PERFECTIONIST"

-Scott and Jagger had been dating since 2001 and were often seen at celebrity events, with the 6-foot, 3-inch (1.91-metre) tall former model towering over her rock-star boyfriend.
+Scott and Jagger had been dating since 2001 and were often seen at celebrity events, with the 6-foot, 3-inch (191-cm) tall former model towering over her rock-star boyfriend.

-Scott became one of New York's most famous designers over the last decade and was best known for her slim-fitting, sexy dresses favoured by Hollywood stars.
+Scott became one of New York's most famous designers over the last decade and was best known for her slim-fitting dresses.

-Pop singer Madonna in a statement described Scott's death as "horrible and tragic."
-Supermodel Naomi Campbell, who knew Scott for many years, said she was the "epitome of elegance and femininity."

-"L'Wren was a total perfectionist, someone who absolutely embodied everything her marvellous clothes stood for: strength of character combined with a confident and powerful style," Wintour wrote on Vogue.com.
+"L'Wren was a total perfectionist, someone who absolutely embodied everything her marvellous clothes stood for: strength of character combined with a confident and powerful style," long-time Vogue magazine editor Anna Wintour wrote on Vogue.com.

-A single bouquet of yellow daffodils was placed in front of the glass-fronted, high-rise building in her upscale Chelsea neighbourhood after Scott's body was found on Monday.
+A single bouquet of yellow daffodils was placed in front of the glass-fronted, high-rise building where Scott lived.
+Police cordoned off its entrance as a swarm of media gathered across the street.

 Musician and fashion friends of the couple took to Twitter to express their grief.